elewa-academy/Precourse/5-next-steps/README.md

 # Next Steps

-Wow.
-You finished the precourse project.
-Now it's time to get ready for the real deal.

-The next big leap is working locally (on your computer, not just web-based editors).
+Congratulations on finishing the Precourse project!
+The next step is to familiarize yourself with the local development environment

 ### Index
 * [Learning Objectives](#learning-objectives)